Gradient estimates for $u_t=\Delta F(u)$ on manifolds and some Liouville-type theorems

 (a) Let $u$ be a positive ancient solution to the heat equation (that is, a solution defined in all space and negative time) such that $u(x, t) = e^{o(d(x)+\sqrt{|t|})}$ near infinity.
 Then u is a constant.

 (b) Let $u$ be an ancient solution to the heat equation such that $u(x, t) = o([d(x)+\sqrt{|t|}])$ near infinity.
 Then u is a constant. \ec

-As discussed in \cite{SZ}, both growth conditions of the above theorem in the spatial direction are sharp, by the some simple examples.
-Hence one couldn't obtain Yau's celebrated Liouville theorem for positive harmonic functions directly from the above time-dependent Liouville Theorem for heat equation.\\
+As discussed in \cite{SZ}, one Could not expect that Yau¡¯s Liouville theorem would still hold for positive ancient or eternal solutions to the heat equation.
+Both growth conditions of the above theorem in the spatial direction are sharp, by some simple examples, i.e., for (a), let $u(x,t)=e^{x+t}$ on $x\in \R$, and for (b), let $u(x,t)=x$ on $x\in \R$.
+Hence one couldn't obtain Yau$'$s celebrated Liouville theorem for positive harmonic functions directly from the above time-dependent Liouville Theorem for heat equation.\\